Stephanie LeDrew

-Stephanie "Steph" Mumford (née LeDrew; born June 6, 1984 in Corner Brook, Newfoundland and Labrador) is a Canadian curler from Sarnia, Ontario.
-She currently plays second on Team Lauren Mann.
+Stephanie "Steph" Mumford (née LeDrew; born June 6, 1984, in Corner Brook, Newfoundland and Labrador) is a Canadian curler from Sarnia, Ontario.
+She currently plays second on Team Carly Howard.

 Career

 As a junior, LeDrew represented Newfoundland and Labrador at the Canadian Junior Curling Championships after winning the junior provincial championship five times (1998, 2001, 2002, 2003 & 2004).
 At the 2002 Canadian Juniors, LeDrew's team, skipped by Jennifer Guzzwell, lost in the final to Prince Edward Island.
 Winning the province's Mixed Curling Championship, LeDrew represented Newfoundland and Labrador at the 2007 Canadian Mixed Curling Championship (lead) and the 2010 Canadian Mixed Curling Championship (third).
 Success in 2010 continued as LeDrew's team, skipped by Shelley Nichols, defeated Heather Strong's rink in an extra-end decision to win the Newfoundland and Labrador Scotties Provincial Championship and send the team to the National 2010 Scotties Tournament of Hearts.
 After relocating to Ontario in 2011, LeDrew joined Team Jill Mouzar at third, skipped by Jill Mouzar, playing out of the Donalda Club in Don Mills, Ontario.
 After a successful 2012–2013 season, Team Mouzar secured a berth at the 2013 Ontario Scotties Tournament of Hearts.
 Despite the team coming up short, LeDrew was selected by the eventual winning team, Rachel Homan and her rink, to represent team Ontario, playing fifth, at the Scotties Tournament of Hearts in Kingston, Ontario.
 Team Ontario defeated Jennifer Jones and Team Manitoba to win the 2013 Scotties Tournament of Hearts and become Team Canada.
 The team represented Canada 2013 World Women's Curling Championship in Riga, Latvia in March 2013, where they won a bronze medal, although LeDrew did not play in a single match.

 After the 2012–13 season, Mouzar returned to her native Nova Scotia, and the team's lead, Hollie Nicol became the skip.